heyteresagreen/digital-garden/src/site/notes/books/book notes/Designing Your Life (2016), Bill Burnett & Dave Evans.md

 >* What do experience, growth and fulfilment have to do with it?
 >  (24%)

-[[private/Lifeview\|Lifeview]] - defining values and perspectives that inform your understanding of life.
+[[Lifeview]] - defining values and perspectives that inform your understanding of life.
 What matters most to you.
 Questions such as:
 > * Why are we here?
 > * What is the meaning or purpose of life?
 > * What is the relationship between the individual and others?